Data Visualization: Definition, Benefits, and Examples

 • Exploration: More accessible data means more opportunities to explore, collaborate, and inform actionable decisions.

-There are plenty of data visualization tools out there to suit your needs.
-Before committing to one, consider researching whether you need an open source site or simply to create a graph using Excel or Google Charts.
+You can find plenty of data visualization tools out there to suit your needs.
+Before committing to one, consider researching whether you need an open-source site or could simply create a graph using Excel or Google Charts.
 The following are common data visualization tools that could suit your needs.

 • Tableau